 Your health care provider will consider several factors in deciding how best to treat your pain.
+Sometimes, when you've had pain for a long time it starts to feel like the pain is all in your mind!
 Pain is mediated by the nervous system, which includes the body and the brain.
-Pain is a complex information reporting system where the brain is reporting a problem somewhere in your body.
-For a treatment to be effective, the treatment needs to treat the body, the nervous system and the mind.
+The pain is not all in your body, but it is not all in your head either!
+For a treatment to be effective, the treatment needs to treat the body and the mind.
 Usually, CPP is not caused by a single problem but by a number of problems interacting together.
-For example, you may have a pain severity of 9 out of 10, and 3/10 might be due to endometriosis lesions, 3/10 due to muscle trigger points, 2/10 due to bladder pain and 1/10 due to depression This means that many times there is no single "treatment" for CPP.
-You may need several different treatments to address all the causes.
+This means that many times there is no single "treatment" for CPP.
+You may need several treatments for all the problems.